Thank you to Penguin for sending an early finished copy of the book + a set of pins in exchange for this blog post.

 “He’s the King of Sass.
 I just want to slap the other characters upside the head and be like ‘that man right there is a precious human being who deserves to be appreciated for the gem that he is.’
 Alina girl, what are you doing?” – @paperback_coffee

 “Nikolai Lantsov is not only my favorite character in the Grisha trilogy, he is also a strong contender for the title of my favorite fictional prince.
 I prefer the bad guys and I tend to find the “perfect prince” to be rather boring, so imagine my delight when Bardugo introduced Nikolai – a pirate, a prince, and a total badass.
 He is funny, sarcastic, and outsmarts everyone at every turn.
 I like how devoted he is to his country and how beneath all that posing and sass, he is a genuinely good person.” – @alyaofwinterfell

 1. Magnus from the Falling Kingdoms series

-WHERE DO I EVEN BEGIN.
 Yes, he has the whole tall, dark, brooding, handsome thing going on, but his hilarious & sarcastic comments are by far the best part.
-Magnus has had a hard life and is up against so many odds and difficult choices with his loyalties, but his decisions continually surprise me.
-He’s a really complex character who tries to pretend he doesn’t care, but totally does and… ok, everything I want to gush about seems like a spoiler.
-Just read the books and see how wonderful he turns out to be!
+Magnus has had a hard life and is up against so many odds and difficult choices with his loyalties.
+He’s a really complex character who tries to pretend he doesn’t care, but totally does and… ok, everything I want to say seems like a spoiler.
+Just read the books!

 “Magnus Damora is probably the greatest character to ever enter my life.
 His struggle between family, love, and the greater good is so wonderful to read about.
 He’s a strong prince and I’ve probably never enjoyed “watching” a man fall in love more than I have watching Magnus fall in love.
 What a guy, y’all.
 What a guy.” – @magsloveswolves